Home Compare GIVN.SW vs SHW

 Givaudan vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with The Sherwin-Williams Company carrying a narrow edge on growth.
-Givaudan still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The Sherwin-Williams Company holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Givaudan does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GIVN.SW: STOXX 600, SHW: Russell 1000).